As a school, we use SIMS Parent Lite to collect, manage and handle key information about your child by obtaining accurate data securely from parents.

 Dietary Needs – please update your child’s dietary needs here.
 For allergies and gluten free needs, these should be supported by a letter from a medical professional.

-- Photos in local media – from time to time, it’s great to showcase the achievements of our pupils in the local press.
-This consent allows us to include and publish your child’s photograph in the local press.
-Our general principles of sharing photographs are: a pupil’s last name is never published.
+- Photos in media: From time to time, it’s great to showcase the achievements of our pupils.
+This could be on the school blog, or local press, which may be print media or internet media.
+Our general principles of sharing photographs are never to publish a pupil’s last name.
 If a contact person is needed for a project, this will be the teacher, not the pupil.
-No identifying material will be posted on the Internet (such as personal phone numbers, home addresses, and individual pictures with the pupil’s first and last names.)
 If class pictures are posted, it may mention names but not where individuals are standing in the picture.
 Class pictures will generally include at least three or more students.
-If individual pictures are posted of pupils it will not include their name.
+If individual pictures are posted of pupils it will not include their name, unless express permission for the specified purpose is requested.
+Please note that websites can be viewed throughout the world and not just in the United Kingdom where UK law applies.
+In giving your consent you understand that images may be used in printed and electronic form.

 Please ensure that the contact information for your child is accurate and up to date.